 Marilyn Henrion

-Marilyn Henrion was born in Brooklyn New York in 1932.
+Marilyn Henrion was born in Brooklyn, New York, in 1932.
 She spent all of her adult life as a resident of Greenwich Village until 2022, when she relocated to Plano Texas at the age of 90.

 A graduate of Cooper Union, she is an internationally recognized artist whose works are included in museum, corporate and private collections worldwide and who is represented in the Smithsonian Institution’s Archives of American Art.